EnricoPiccin02/Cybersecurity-Demo/home.md

 <br/>

 ## Credits
-- I have taken inspiration for this attack by following [Lockard Security](https://www.youtube.com/@lockardsecurity/videos) Youtube channel.
+- I have drawn inspiration for this attack from the [Lockard Security](https://www.youtube.com/@lockardsecurity/videos) Youtube channel.
 - I have followed [this](https://www.youtube.com/watch?v=UTd8mL2itUo) tutorial for installing Microsoft Word LTSC 2021 on the Windows 10 VM.
 - The setup of the custom SMTP Server was based on a [SMTP Server setup guide](https://mailtrap.io/blog/setup-smtp-server/) of the [Mailtrap](https://mailtrap.io/blog/) blog.
-- I have learnt how to write en encryption script in Powershell essentially by following the [PoshCodex](https://www.poshcodex.co.uk/) blog and, in particular, the [Part 1](https://www.poshcodex.co.uk/2024/11/14/powershell-working-with-aes-encryption-part-1/) and [Part 2](https://www.poshcodex.co.uk/2024/12/07/powershell-working-with-aes-encryption-part-2/) of the "Powershell: Working with AES encryption" blog post.
+- I have learnt how to write en encryption script in Powershell essentially by following the [PoshCodex](https://www.poshcodex.co.uk/) blog, particularly the "Powershell: Working with AES encryption" blog post, which consists of [Part 1](https://www.poshcodex.co.uk/2024/11/14/powershell-working-with-aes-encryption-part-1/) and [Part 2](https://www.poshcodex.co.uk/2024/12/07/powershell-working-with-aes-encryption-part-2/).